 We want to ensure that you're well informed so you can make the best decision.
 Below is a list of answers to our most commonly asked questions.

-Here are just some of the benefits of physiotherapy:
+Some of the benefits of Physiotherapy:

 - become stronger and more flexible

-- increase freedom of movement and mobility
+- increase freedom/ease of movement and mobility

 - reduce pain and the need for pain medication